lmazure/GitLabMembership/specification.md

 -   Roles: `Guest`, `Reporter`, `Developer`, `Maintainer`, `Owner`, etc.
 -   Empty cell indicates no membership.

+### Header Styling
+-   **Sticky Header**: The header row containing member names should remain visible at the top of the table when scrolling vertically.
+-   **Rotated Headers**: Member names in the column headers should be rotated (e.g., vertical or angled) to conserve horizontal space and prevent truncation.

 ## Behavior & Logic

 ### Lazy Loading